mesonbuild/wrapdevtools/docs/workflows/wrapping-glfw.rst

    wrapdev-newwrap https://github.com/glfw/glfw/releases/download/3.2.1/glfw-3.2.1.zip glfw

-This will create a subprojects directory (within the current working directory), download the referenced file to packagecache, extract it, and then generate a subprojects/glfw.wrap for it.
+This will create a subprojects directory (within the current working directory), download the referenced file to the packagecache, extract it, and then generate a subprojects/glfw.wrap for it.
 This wrap file will become the contents of upstream.wrap on wrapdb